Thermal interfaces – thermal interface materialsMüller Ahlhorn

 Function of thermal interface materials

-Thermal interface materials (TIM) are used in many areas of electronics where fast and efficient heat conduction is important.
-TIMS fill in irregularities and thus enable better heat transfer from the component to the heat sink.
-Typical applications are heat sensitive components where an active or passive cooler is used.
-It is used as an assembly aid of electronics, measurement and control equipment and for improved heat dissipation of electronic components such as power transistors.
+Thermally conductive materials, called Thermal Interface Material (TIM), are used in many areas of electronics where fast and efficient heat conduction is important.
+TIMS fill in unevenness and thus enable better heat transfer from the component to the heat sink.
+Typical areas of application are heat-sensitive components where an active or passive cooler is used.
+It serves as an assembly aid for electronics, measurement and control technology and for improved heat dissipation from electronic components such as power transistors.

 Types of thermal interface materials